vipzhicheng-starter/logseq-plugin-starter/README.md

 2. Run `npm install`
 3. Run `npm run build`
 4. In logseq, click `Plugins` which is in right top dropdown menu
-5. Click `Load unpacked plugin` button and select the this plugin directory, *not dist directory by the way*
+5. Click `Load unpacked plugin` button and select the `dist` sub directory.
 6. If plugin not work, you can try to disable and enable the plugin by clicking the switch button on Plugins page.

 ## Licence